mithrand0/reactive-drop-srcds-guardian/README.md

 It provides the following features:

+- auto install steamcmd, and a game server of choice (optional);
-- automatic restarts of servers
+- automatic restarts of servers;
 - automatic server updates from steam;
 - optimizes the resource class for srcds and steamcmd;
 - watchdog: